×

 This course explores the role of racism in the construction of the health care system and public health insurance systems in the United States.
 The course is intended to expose students to historical perspectives on the impact of racism on our health system, allow for an understanding of how health care and insurance systems work in present day and continue to result in health inequities, and to prepare students to advocate for systems change to create more equitable health care systems and address health inequities in our society.
 This course is centered around health equity and policy issues in Mississippi as a case study and a significant component of the course is participation in an intensive field study in Mississippi during spring break.
 Classes will meet for the first half of the semester and again the final week of classes for final policy project presentations.
 The final project will be a health access and/or equity policy project with a partner organization in Mississippi.
 During the second half of the semester student teams will meet with faculty weekly for supervision of policy projects.

 This course is a prospective elective course open to 1Ls, 2Ls, 3Ls and 4Ls.
 There are no prerequisites.
-There is an additional travel cost associated with this course.
+Please complete the Access to Health Care interest form here.

 Health Justice Policy Practicum (Spring only) (3 credit hours)